-8.Parents are actively encouraged to be involved in IPA and SENSA meetings and in planning and reviewing targets and additional SEND provision at least twice a year.
+8.Parents are actively encouraged to be involved in IPA meetings and in planning and reviewing targets and additional SEND provision at least twice a year.

-The Inclusion Team work closely with teachers, teaching assistants (TAs) and the Emotional Literacy Support Assistants (ELSAs) to ensure that children with special educational needs get the emotional and social support that they may need.
-The ELSAs in both schools work closely with the Inclusion team to provide targeted social, emotional and mental health (SEMH) support to individuals or small groups of pupils.
-There is also a school counsellor who delivers expert one to one support to a small number of pupils across both schools.
+The Inclusion Team work, including the Pastoral Team, work closely with teachers, learning support assistant assistants (LSAs) and the Emotional Literacy Support Assistants (ELSAs) to ensure that children with special educational needs get the emotional and social support that they may need.
+The ELSAs work closely with the Inclusion team to provide targeted social, emotional and mental health (SEMH) support to individuals or small groups of pupils.
+There are two school counsellors who delivers expert one to one support to a small number of pupils across both schools.

 We believe that all children, including those with SEND, have the right to take part in all aspects of school life including clubs, break and lunchtimes and extra-curricular activities.
 We will ensure that support is provided so that children with SEND can access any of these aspects of school life and do not feel that they can’t take part in something.